Antony138/your_project_name-shared-docs/shared-docs/business-logic/README.md

 # Business Logic

-This directory contains documentation for common business logic processes.
+This directory contains documentation for the core business logic of our application.

+(Add your business logic documentation here)

 ## Contents